WorqHat/AI-Code-Generator/README.md

 {
    "name": "Your Project Name",
-   "description": "Your Project Description", "deploymentUrl": "Your Project Deployment URL", "author": "Your Name",
+   "description": "Your Project Description", "deploymentUrl": "Your Project Deployment URL (If Deployed to Vercel)", "githubUrl": "Your Project GitHub URL",
+   "author": "Your Name",
    "authorEmail": "Your Email",
    "authorUrl": "Your Website",